Accounts Receivable Financing: A Smart Strategy to Strengthen Your Cash Flow

 4. Customer Payment: Clients pay the invoices directly to the financier or the business, depending on the agreement.

-5. Settlement: Once payment is received, the financier releases the remaining amount to the business, minus any fees or charges.
+5. Settlement: Once payment is received, the financier releases the remaining amount, minus any fees or charges.

 Types of Accounts Receivable Financing